leandrokanis/christian-system/preface.md

 those who never thought of the difference between principle and opinion.

-Some of these opinions —(as the most delicate and tender buds are soonest blighted by the frost) —immediately withered, and died under the first application of our principles.
+Some of these opinions — (as the most delicate and tender buds are soonest blighted by the frost) — immediately withered, and died under the first application of our principles.
 Infant baptism and infant sprinkling, with all infantile imbecility, immediately expired in our minds, soon as the _Bible_ alone was made the only measure